 So back on down.
 Only a couple of hundred feet from the top we popped out of the cloud to some glowing autumn light.

 To start with I kept further to the north side of the ridge.
-The ground was a bit better over there and Loch Quoich was kept in view.
+The ground was a bit better over there and Loch Quoich remained in view.
 Eventually though it was necessary to swing across the squelch to find the top of the (proper) path.
 It was then a straightforward stroll back to the broken gate where I geared myself for the final assault of the bogs.

 Approaching the Loch I decided that the dog needed to return to his proper colour.
 A quick swim should see him clean.
 So I lobbed a few sticks into the water and Jet duly obliged and fetched them back for me.